-This article provides a detailed response to: What is a functional strategy in business?
-For a comprehensive understanding of Strategy Development, we also include relevant case studies for further reading and links to Strategy Development best practice resources.
+This article provides a detailed response to: What Is Functional Strategy in Business?
+[Complete Guide with Frameworks] For a comprehensive understanding of Strategy Development, we also include relevant case studies for further reading and links to Strategy Development templates.

 Before we begin, let's review some important management concepts, as they relate to this question.